 Advance with confidence.
 Lead with compassion.

-Our MS - Leadership in Nursing Education program takes an innovative approach in educating bachelor’s prepared nurses.
+Our Post-BSN Master of Science - Leadership in Nursing Education program takes an innovative approach in educating bachelor’s prepared nurses.
 Students address trends in the ever-changing healthcare system, preparing future nursing professionals.
 Our evidence-based and theory-driven curriculum culminates with a teaching practicum in an academic institution.
 The program provides rich intellectual resources through our affiliation with Mass General Brigham.

-The MS – Leadership in Nursing Education curriculum is grounded in evidence-based practice and consists of:
+The Post-BSN Master of Science – Leadership in Nursing Education curriculum is grounded in evidence-based practice and consists of:

 Nursing educators will play a pivotal role in the future of nursing.
-Our program provides 112 hours of teaching practicum that focuses on clinical teaching, simulation-based instruction through courses in collaboration with Center for Medical Simulation (CMS), and experiential learning in nursing programs.
-During your final semester, engage in an onsite teaching practicum at an accredited nursing school in your geographic area.
+Our program provides 126 hours of integrated teaching practicum that focuses on 1) direct care experiences in clinical settings, and 2) experiential learning in academic nursing programs.

 You will experience a curriculum that will advance knowledge and skills in clinical reasoning, evidence-based practice, program development, academic and clinical teaching, leadership, and policy.
 Nurse educators use their training to improve health care outcomes, streamline procedures, and prepare nurses of the profession.